jkalia/zeeman_slower/readme.txt

-This code optimizes the positions and lengths of various solenoids to the ideal magnetic field for the Zeeman slower.
+This code optimizes the positions and lengths of a given set of solenoids to match the ideal magnetic field for an increasing-field Zeeman slower (ZS).

-# paragraph about how ideal field for ZS is generated

-# paragraph about physicality constraints (square wire, winding patterns)

-# paragraph about how the optimization works
+We first generate the ideal field for the ZS analytically.
+Then, our optimizer is given a user-chosen solenoid configuration and is asked to find the best current and lengths of the solenoid sections to match the ideal magnetic field profile.